 Patrons are expected to be reasonably quiet.
 Group study rooms are available for students who need to study together or conduct extended conversations.
 [See Group Study Rooms policy below].
 However, patrons should expect that library staff may engage in conversation with patrons at the reference and circulation desks while providing services.

 Generally, cell phone conversations are NOT permitted in the Law Library.
 However, library patrons may engage in brief, quiet cell phone conversations in the first-floor copy room.
 Please set your phone to vibrate.

 Group Study Rooms are to be used by two or more individuals needing to engage in quiet conversation.

-- A law student group may reserve a Group Study Room for up to two consecutive (or non-consecutive) one hour time slots per day.
-If no other group reserves the room after that time, the law students may continue to occupy the group study room until another group reserves the room for the next available time slot.
+Groups of 2 or more law students may reserve rooms in advance for up to 2 hours.
+If no other group reserves the room after that time, the law students may continue to occupy the Group Study Room until another group reserves the room for the next available time slot.
 If a group fails to show up within 15 minutes of their reserved time, the group forfeits the room for that time slot, and another group may occupy it.

 Bicycles and other similar transportation devices that can be locked on the outdoor bike racks are not allowed in the law library.
 However, library patrons may bring their skateboards into the library if they can be neatly stowed while using the library.
-The library will not keep vehicles at the Circulation Desk nor be responsible for their security.
+The library will not keep vehicles at the Circulation Desk, nor be responsible for their security.
 Library staff may ask patrons to remove any vehicle causing disruption in the library.